ivanbgd/ethereum-handshake/README.md

     - This is an Ethereum boot node running on the Holesky test network.
     - Boot node addresses can be found at:
       https://github.com/ethereum/go-ethereum/blob/master/params/bootnodes.go
+    - Boot nodes should be up and running all the time.
 - Alternatively, pick a node from:
     - https://etherscan.io/nodetracker/nodes
     - https://ethernodes.org/nodes